SmartToolFactory/NavigationComponents-Tutorials/README.md

 ### Note

-Issue with rotation, when device rotated [ActivityFragmentStateAdapter.createFragment] method is not called and it's not possible to access [NavController] of newly created fragments.
+There is an issue with rotation, when device rotated `` ActivityFragmentStateAdapter.createFragment``  method is not called and it's not possible to access [NavController] of newly created fragments.
 If you do not wish to have a rotatable app you can use live data or ViewModel to get current ```NavController``` to change appbar title and get other properties of ```NavController```.
 LiveData is observed in ```MainActivity``` to set appbar title